magalimorin18/SMA-Argumentation-Based-Negociation/README.md

 We have set up the environment and the agent according to the guidelines of the project.
 Basically, we have 2 agents $A_1$ and $A_2$ and 2 cars E (Electric) and ICED (Diesel).

+Their preferences are detailed in the guidelines and incites the agent $A_1$ to propose the ICED whereas the agent $A_2$ is more into the Electric car.